The Experience and Perception of Time

 - the duration which is perceived both as present and as extended in time.

 If James means the first of these, that would certainly explain his suggestion that it could last up to a minute.
 But this does not seem to have much to do specifically with the experience of presentness, since we can certainly hold something in the short-term memory and yet recognise it as past.
 James may be thinking of cases where we are listening to a sentence: if we did not somehow hold all the words in our conscious mind, we would not understand the sentence as a whole.
 But it is clear that the words are not experienced as simultaneous, for then the result would be an unintelligible jumble of sounds.
 (2) is illustrated by the familiar fact that some movements are so fast that we see them as a blur, such as when we look at a fan.
 What is in fact taking place at different times is presented as happening in an instant.
 But this is not standardly what is meant by the specious present.
-(3) is a construal that is found in the literature (see, e.g., Kelly 2005), but it is not obvious that that is what James had in mind, since James is concerned with the phenomenology of time perception and whether or not an experience constitutes a direct or indirect perception of an interval does not seem to be a phenomenological matter.
+(3) is a construal that is found in the literature (see, e.g., Kelly 2005), but it is not obvious that that is what James had in mind, since James is concerned with the phenomenology of time perception, and whether or not an experience constitutes a direct or indirect perception of an interval does not seem to be a phenomenological matter.
 (Besides which, as Kelly points out, we might think it odd to suppose that past parts of the interval could be directly perceived.)

 That leaves us with (4): a duration which is perceived both as present and as temporally extended.
 This present of experience is ‘specious’ in that, unlike the objective present (if there is such a thing — see The metaphysics of time perception below) it is an interval and not a durationless instant.
 The real or objective present must be durationless for, as Augustine argued, in an interval of any duration, there are earlier and later parts.
 So if any part of that interval is present, there will be another part that is past or future.

-But is it possible to perceive something as extended as a present?
+But is it possible to perceive something as extended and as present?
 If we hear a short phrase of music, we seem to hear the phrase as present, and yet — because it is a phrase rather than a single chord — we also hear the notes as successive, and therefore as extending over an interval.
 If this does not seem entirely convincing, consider the perception of motion.
 As Broad (1923) puts it, ‘to see a second-hand moving is quite a different thing from "seeing" that a hour-hand has moved.’
 It is not that we see the current position of the second hand and remember where it was a second ago: we just see the motion.
 That leads to the following argument:

 Still, there is more than an air of paradox about this.
 If successive parts of the motion (or musical phrase, or whatever change we perceive) are perceived as present, then surely they are perceived as simultaneous.
 But if they are perceived as simultaneous, then the motion will simply be a blur, as it is in cases where it is too fast to perceive as motion.
 The fact that we do not see it as motion suggests that we do not see the successive parts of it as simultaneous, and so do not see them as present.
 But then how do we explain the distinction to which Broad directs our attention?

 One way out of this impasse is to suggest that two quite distinct processes are going on in the perception of motion (and other kinds of change).
 One is the perception of successive states as successive, for example the different positions of the second hand.
 The other is the perception of pure movement.
 This second perception, which may involve a more primitive system than the first, does not contain as part the recognition of earlier and later elements.
 (Le Poidevin 2007, Chapter 5.)
+Alternatively, we might attempt to explain the phenomena of temporal experience without appeal to the notion of the specious present at all (see Arstila, 2018).

 The previous section indicated the importance of distinguishing between perceiving the present and perceiving something as present.
 We may perceive as present items that are past.
 Indeed, given the finite speed of the transmission of both light and sound (and the finite speed of transmission of information from receptors to brain), it seems that we only ever perceive what is past.
 However, this does not by itself tell us what it is to perceive something as present, rather than as past.
 Nor does it explain the most striking feature of our experience as-of the present: that it is constantly changing.
 The passage (or apparent passage) of time is its most striking feature, and any account of our perception of time must account for this aspect of our experience.